robert17/iotf-rtd/docs/api/device_management.rst

 - password - String

 .. important:: The response body will contain the generated authentication token for
-    this device, you must make sure to record this when processing the response.
+    this device.
+You must make sure to record this token when processing the response.
     The data is stored hashed and salted so we are not able to retrieve lost authentication tokens.